Status Of The Patio Garden: April 2021

 I see buds on the Mandevilla, so it will be flowering soon.
 Its tendrils are reaching out and winding around everything within reach.

-And the galvanized pot next to it has plenty of morning glories I can spread around the yard once I thin them.
+The galvanized pot next to it has plenty of morning glories I can spread around the yard once I thin them.

 Here are some token photos of the babies.
 I need to clean Charlie’s eyes, I see.
 But he fights me like the devil when I do.

-April 26:
+The Patio Garden: April 26:

 This is the current status of the patio garden as of April 26, 2021.
-There’s something almost sacred about working in your garden.

 My Zen Place:

-The purpose of a Zen garden is to help quiet and focus your mind.
+The purpose of a Zen garden is to quiet and focus your mind.
 Ponds in a Zen garden, for example, represent negative space, or the “nothingness” that is essential to Zen meditation.

-I also planted a bluish/purple clematis I bought last week at the nursery.
+I also planted a bluish/purple clematis vine I bought last week at the nursery.
 You may recall that the dreadful winter weather killed my white clematis plant.

 I also got a lemon basil plant to put in the same pot as the pineapple sage and the lemon verbena.
-The lemon basil is hard to see from this angle.
+The lemon basil plant is hard to see from this angle.

 I like to keep the birdbath clean and filled with fresh water for the many birds that visit my patio.
 They bring me such joy!